 Trapped emotions are complex and intense emotions that get stuck in you.
 It is never easy for someone to deal with trapped emotions.

 The truth is that we hide our feelings all the time.
-We deny uncomfortable emotions in an attempt to self-preservation; that is, we have turned on a kind of protective mechanism.
+We deny uncomfortable emotions in an attempt at self-preservation; that is, we have turned on a kind of protective mechanism.

-This raw emotional energy is stored in our organs, tissues, and stored in muscles.
-This leads to chronic health problems and undermines our overall well-being.
+The raw emotional energy is stored in our organs, tissues, and muscles.
+As they continue to be trapped, they give rise to many health problems and affect your overall wellbeing.

 Releasing emotions stored in the body is essential for your health.